ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/postgresql_tune/_review.md

             - "False"
         correct_answer: 2
         explanation: >
             This is a bit of a trick question.
 Huge pages will not increase or decrease the shared buffer hit rate.
-What it does is reduce how often physical memory will need to be unmapped/mapped to virtual memory pages.
+It does reduce how often physical memory will need to be unmapped/mapped to virtual memory pages.